COVID-19 – FAQs

-We understand that you will have many questions and concerns regards the current outbreak of COVID-19 (Coronavirus) and its spread around the world.
-This situation is changing on a daily basis but please be assured that we are monitoring the situation closely and are in contact with our local teams and airlines, as well as monitoring Public Health England, the WHO (World Health Organisation) and the FCO (Foreign and Commonwealth Office).
+We understand that you will have many questions and concerns regards the outbreak of COVID-19 (Coronavirus) and it’s spread around the world.
+This situation is regularly changing but please be assured that we are monitoring the situation closely and are in contact with our local teams and airlines, as well as monitoring Public Health England, the WHO (World Health Organisation) and the FCDO (Foreign, Commonwealth and Development Office).
 To keep up to date on these details too, you can follow the below links:

 Coronavirus in the UK: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

 The FCDO on the 4th January 2021 have temporarily advised all British nationals against all but essential international travel.
 As stated, these travel restrictions are temporary and are due to be lifted on the 17th May 2021 and replaced with a traffic light system for international travel.
 Information about the traffic light system is pretty minimal and over the next few weeks we expect the government to provide more detailed guidance.
 Over the course of the coming weeks, we will be writing to participants booked on overseas challenges due to depart before the end of June 2021 with an update about their challenge.
 For overseas challenges departing from July onwards, if we haven’t written to you to say that your challenge has had to be cancelled then our plan will currently be to operate as scheduled.